 - pinch of ground white pepper

-- Preheat oven to 350 degrees.
-Pat dry shrimp on paper toweling, set onto a baking sheet, roast in the oven for around five or six minutes, turning once in between until shrimp are firm and pink.
+- Step One: Roast the Shrimp: Preheat oven to 350 degrees.
+Pat dry shrimp using paper toweling, set onto a baking sheet lined with parchment paper, roast in the oven around six to eight minutes, turning once in between until shrimp are firm and pink.
 Remove shrimp from oven, transfer to a plate, cover with foil.
-Keep oven on, follow directions in step 3, baking the Rockfish.
+Keep oven on, follow directions in step 3, baking the Rockfish

-- In a pot large enough to hold a lobster with a secured lid, bring to a boil white wine, water, peppercorns, and bay leaves, drop in lobster, secure lid and cook for 10-12 minutes.
-Remove lobster, cool to the touch then remove meat from the tail and claws, cut into small bite sized pieces.
-Strain lobster liquid into a small bowl
+- Step Two: Preparing the Lobster: In a pot large enough to hold a lobster with a secured lid, pour in the white wine, water, peppercorns, and bay leaves and bring to a boil.
+Drop in the lobster, secure lid and cook for 10-12 minutes, remove from the pot and transfer to a bowl, cool to the touch.
+Remove the lobster meat from the tail and claws, cut into small bite sized pieces.
+Strain the lobster liquid into a small bowl

-- Place Rockfish on a large sheet of parchment paper or aluminum foil set on baking sheet (enough to encase fish for baking.)
+- Step Three: Preparing the Rockfish: Set Rockfish on a baking sheet lined with a large sheet of aluminum foil.
 Sprinkle fish with salt and pepper and spoon some of the strained lobster liquor from the pot onto the top of the fish.
-Fold over the fish packet and roll shut at the top all around.
-Bake fish approximately 20 minutes or a little longer until no longer translucent and easily flaked.
-Remove fish from oven and keep warm.
+Fold over the aluminum foil creating a packet and roll shut at the top all around.
+Bake fish approximately 20 minutes or a little longer until no longer translucent and fish easily flakes.
+Transfer to a platter and keep warm in the wrapping

-- Melt butter in a saucepan, add in the shallots and garlic and cook on very low heat for three to four minutes, sprinkle over the flour cook for two minutes, pour in the brandy increase heat to medium low, stir, and cook another minute, pour in a quarter cup of the reserved, strained lobster liquor, cook another minute.
-A little at a time pour in the half and half whisking vigorously after each addition, continuing to cook for a couple minutes until mixture is well blended and beginning to thicken, sprinkle in the nutmeg, whisk, scrape in the cheese stirring until cheese is melted and mixture is smooth.
+- Step Four: Preparing the Thermidor Style Sauce: Melt butter in a saucepan, add in the shallots and garlic and cook on very low heat for three to four minutes, sprinkle over the flour cook for three minutes, pour in the brandy increase heat to medium low, stir, and cook another minute, pour in a quarter cup of the reserved, strained lobster liquor, cook another minute.
+A little at a time pour in the half and half whisking vigorously after each addition, continuing to cook for a couple minutes until mixture is well blended and beginning to thicken, sprinkle in the nutmeg, whisk, tumble in the cheese stirring until melted and mixture is smooth.
 Reduce heat to low, stir in the lobster pieces and the chopped baby broccoli, warm through a couple of minutes.
-Sprinkle in salt and pepper, stir, check seasoning.
+Sprinkle in salt and pepper, stir, check seasoning, adjust to taste

-- Plate baked Rockfish in the center of the plate, ladle over the Thermidor sauce decoratively arranging baby broccoli and lobster pieces.
+- Step Five: Assembling the Rockfish, Lobster Thermidor Style: Set the baked Rockfish in the center of the plate, ladle over the Thermidor sauce decoratively arranging baby broccoli and lobster pieces.
 Arrange two pieces of shrimp on top of each Rockfish filet.
-Serve hot straight away.
+Serve hot straight away